Custom Datasets, Aug#

 Test datasets

-boolean arg to your custom Dataset to
+You can include a train= boolean arg to your custom Dataset to

 define different behaviors for training and testing, or use a different

-custom test Dataset via test_dataset=
+custom test Dataset via test_dataset=.

 Transforms & augmentations